PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 fixed issues :
-codex not closing when opening certain screens
+codex not closing when opening certain screens fixed some boons not having god colors in the boon manager

 changed feature :
 command key changed to 'Confirm' (default = Enter) and no longer needs to be held down

+removed feature :
+spawn boss removed

+new feature :
+load boss fight - opening a boss entry teleports you in a room to fight them your saved state is restored when entering the room